Tommy Lawton: World War II

 Lawton continued to play for both Everton and England during the war.
-However the FA decided to not award full caps for England appearances during the war, and as a result his 24 goals in 23 international games were not counted in statistics for the official England team.
-As was common for footballers during the war, he also made guest appearances for a number of clubs besides Everton, including Leicester City, Greenock Morton, Chester City, Aldershot, and Tranmere Rovers.Sumner, Chas (1997) On the Borderline: The Official History of Chester City F.C.
-1885–1997 ISBN 1-874427-52-6 He was called up to the British Army in January 1940, and his status as an England international saw him recruited to the Royal Army Physical Training Corps.
+However, the FA decided not to award full caps for England appearances during the war.
+As a result, his 24 goals in 23 international games were not counted in statistics for the official England team.
+As was common for footballers during the war, he also made guest appearances for several clubs besides Everton, including Leicester City, Greenock Morton, Chester City, Aldershot, and Tranmere Rovers.Sumner, Chas (1997) On the Borderline: The Official History of Chester City F.C.
+1885–1997 ISBN 1-874427-52-6 He was called up to the British Army in January 1940, and his status as an England international saw him recruited to the Army Physical Training Corps.
 He also played for the British Army team and his Area Command team.
-He was posted in Birkenhead, which allowed him to frequently appear for Everton.
+He was posted in Birkenhead, which allowed him to appear for Everton frequently.

-On Christmas Day 1940, he played for Everton against Liverpool at Anfield in the morning and for Tranmere Rovers at Crewe Alexandra in the afternoon.
+On Christmas Day 1940, he played for Everton against Liverpool at Anfield in the morning and Tranmere Rovers at Crewe Alexandra in the afternoon.
 Explaining this later, he said, 'The Tranmere people came into the dressing room and asked if anyone wanted to play as they were two men short.
 I said, "Go on, I'll help you out."
 And I did.'
-In 1942 he scored a hat-trick for England in a 5–4 win over Scotland at Hampden Park.
-Later in the year he scored six goals for Aldershot in a 9–0 win over Luton Town.
+In 1942, he scored a hat-trick for England in a 5–4 win over Scotland at Hampden Park.
+Later in the year, he scored six goals for Aldershot in a 9–0 win over Luton Town.
 On 16 October 1943, he scored four goals in an 8–0 victory over Scotland at Maine Road.

 Chelsea

-In July 1945, Lawton handed in a transfer request at Everton as he wanted a move to a Southern club so as to see more of his increasingly estranged wife.
+In July 1945, Lawton handed in a transfer request at Everton as he wanted a move to a Southern club to see more of his increasingly estranged wife.
 In November 1945, he was sold to Chelsea for a fee of £14,000.
 Chelsea continued to play regional wartime fixtures as national league football had not resumed for the 1945–46 season, and Lawton also continued his uncapped appearances for the England national team.
 In the summer of 1946, following his demobilisation, he coached for the FA in a summer camp in Switzerland.
 He scored a club record 26 goals in 34 league games in the 1946–47 season.
-However he struggled to settle at Stamford Bridge and came into conflict with manager Billy Birrell after refusing to go on a pre-season tour of Sweden in 1947, which resulted in him requesting a transfer.
-He favoured a move to Arsenal, but this was ruled out by the Chelsea hierarchy.
+However, he struggled to settle at Stamford Bridge.
+He came into conflict with manager Billy Birrell after refusing to go on a pre-season tour of Sweden in 1947, which resulted in him requesting a transfer.
+He favoured a move to Arsenal, but the Chelsea hierarchy ruled this out.
 Lawton turned down an approach by Sunderland manager Bill Murray as he held out hope that Chelsea would relent and allow him a move to Arsenal.